JonasToth/jonastoth.github.io/content/posts/bring_you_own_int.md

 It shows you, that the difference between naive and efficient multiplication is not slow vs fast, but uncomputable vs instant.

 Code your own integer type by using the [<span data-feather='github'></span>Template Repository on github.com](https://github.com/curiositas-books/bring-your-own-int) and learn the most fundamental aspect of computing.
-The template already provides a functional CI, a compiling skeleton for all necessary files and the corresponding full implementation from the book.
+The template already provides a functional CI, a compiling skeleton for all necessary files and the corresponding reference implementation from the book.
-The project provides a fully tested, clean and documented code base including example programs that utilize the implemented `BigUInt` type.
+This reference implementation provides a fully tested, clean and documented code base including example programs that utilize the implemented `BigUInt` type.

 ## Target Audience